 A tiny instrument breaks up a stone.

-treatment for kidney stones, it is by far the most effective for large stones.
+treatments for kidney stones, it is by far the most effective one to remove large stones.

 Surgery to Remove Kidney Stones

-The PNL procedure requires general anesthesia and takes approximately 3 hours.
-Patients are transferred to the ward after awakening in the recovery room.
+The percutaneous nephrolithotomy procedure requires general anesthesia and takes approximately three hours.
+You are transferred to the ward after awakening in the recovery room.

-A ureteral stent is typically placed during the procedure to prevent post operative flank pain.
-This stent will be seen coming out of the urethrea along with a foley catheter that drains the bladder.
+A ureteral stent is typically placed during the procedure to prevent post-operative flank pain.
+This stent will be seen coming out of the urethra along with a foley catheter that drains the bladder.
 A third drain will be left coming from the back incision.
 It also serves to drain the kidney of urine.
 All three drains are removed, and patients usually go home on the second day after surgery.

-You will return to the clinic after about 7 days for suture removal of the back incision.
+You will return to the clinic after about seven days for suture removal of the back incision.

-Post operative pain is variable and oral medications along with antibiotics will be given prior to discharge.
-Post-operative pain usually disappears in two weeks.
-Patients can usually return to work after the back suture is removed.
+Post-operative pain is variable and oral medications along with antibiotics will be given before discharge.
+The post-operative pain usually disappears in two weeks.
+You can usually return to work after the back suture is removed.

-After your post-operative visit, you will be asked to return to our clinic in 2 months.
+After your post-operative visit, you will be asked to return to our clinic in two months.
 You will need to have completed:

 - A 24-hour urine collection.
-This collection should be done about 4 weeks after the surgery
+This collection should be done about four weeks after the surgery

-- An ultrasound of the kidney 6 weeks after surgery, to ensure the kidney has healed up from the surgery.
+- An ultrasound of the kidney six weeks after surgery.
+This is to ensure the kidney has healed from the surgery.

-Stone free rates the highest among all procedures, typically greater than 90 percent.
+In PNL, stone-free rates the highest among all procedures, typically greater than 90 percent

 PNL is a safe procedure.
 Nevertheless complications include and but are not limited to infection, bleeding, need for transfusion (1 percent), risk of additional procedures to completely remove kidney stones and collapsed lung.